sapegin/sapegin.me/src/content/blog/avoid-mutation.md

 Note that both `readonly` modifier and `Readonly` utility type are shallow, so we need to add them to all nested objects too.

-[eslint-plugin-functional](https://github.com/jonaskello/eslint-plugin-functional) has the rule to require read-only types everywhere, which may be more convenient than remembering to do that ourselves.
+The [eslint-plugin-functional](https://github.com/jonaskello/eslint-plugin-functional) plugin has the rule to require read-only types everywhere, which may be more convenient than remembering to do that ourselves.
 Unfortunately, it only supports `readonly` modifier but not `Readonly` utility type.

 I think it’s a good idea, because there’s no runtime cost, though it makes type definitions more verbose.

 I’d prefer [an option in TypeScript](https://github.com/microsoft/TypeScript/issues/32758) to make all types read-only by default with a way to opt out.

-Similar to making objects read-only on the type level, we can make them read-only at runtime with `Object.freeze`. `Object.freeze` is also shallow, so we’d have to use a library like [deep-freeze](https://github.com/substack/deep-freeze) to ensure that nested objects are also frozen, and we might want to have freezing only in development since it can otherwise slow our app down.
+Similar to making objects read-only on the type level, we can make them read-only at runtime with `Object.freeze`. `Object.freeze` is also shallow, so we’d have to [deep freezing](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) to ensure that nested objects are also frozen, and we might want to have freezing only in development since it can otherwise slow our app down.

 I don’t think freezing is worth it on its own unless it is part of another library.